 The New Ship Classes & More FAQ

-NOTICE: If anyone can think of any other questions/answers that should be listed on this page or in the NSC Features Menu, please contact the NSC Dev team either on the Steam Workshop on one of the NSC mod pages (Main or Streamlined) or on the NSC Discord server (link provided towards the top of the NSC Main description).
+NOTICE: If anyone can think of any other questions/answers that should be listed on this page or in the NSC Features Menu, please contact the NSC Development Team either on the Steam Workshop on one of the NSC mod pages (Main or Streamlined) or on the NSC Discord server (link provided towards the top of the NSC Main description).

 New Ship Classes & More General FAQ

 This is a list of generally asked questions about NSC that should help with general unknowns and minor issues.